+Isothermal Community College campuses have been designated as "Drug Free" and only under approved circumstances is the consumption of alcohol permitted.
 The possession and/or use of any non-prescribed controlled substance, as defined in Chapter 90 of the General Statues of North Carolina and federal laws, is not permitted on the campuses of Isothermal Community College.
 The consumption of alcohol or the possession of an open container which contains alcoholic beverages is prohibited on the campuses of Isothermal Community College.
 A full description of the Drug and Alcohol Policy is available in the appendix of the Student Handbook.
+Isothermal Community College campuses have been designated as "Drug Free" and only under approved circumstances is the consumption of alcohol permitted.